-In the Netherlands certain costs are deductible from the taxes.
+In the Netherlands, certain costs are deductible from taxes.
 You can save a lot of money by knowing the items which are deductible in The Netherlands.
 However, which costs are deductible when buying a house?
-Is a property valuation deductible?
+Are property valuation costs deductible?

 What are valuation costs?

 As with mortgage interest, you can also deduct valuation costs from your taxes.
 You can deduct these costs once from the taxable income in box 1.
 This means lower income tax.
-There are other costs that are deductible, which are bundled into the cost of taking out the mortgage.
+Other costs are deductible, which is bundled into the cost of taking out the mortgage.
 This is a one-off deduction consisting of:

 - The valuation fee

 - Advice and mediation by the mortgage advisor

 - Notarial costs to prepare the mortgage deed

 - Land registry costs for the mortgage deed

 - Application costs for applying for the NHG